Jimmy062006/ESIClient.Dotcore/docs/CharacterApi.md

 Character affiliation

-Bulk lookup of character IDs to corporation, alliance and faction  - --  This route is cached for up to 3600 seconds
+Bulk lookup of character IDs to corporation, alliance and faction  - --  This route is cached for up to 3600 seconds  - -- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#POST-/characters/affiliation/)

 ### Example
 ```csharp